 6. Dress Up Your Crock Pot

 To make your crock pot seem like part of the décor, wrap it with football-themed napkins* and tape it at the sides.

 I am always surprised at how many people think the crock pot actually comes this way!

 7. Use Team Banners, Flags and Tableware

-That way people can choose which side they’re supporting.
+And people can choose which side they’re supporting.

 Although I have to admit, since you don’t know very far in advance who is playing in games like the Super Bowl, it can be hard to find the team gear in stock.

 When that happens, I go with some generic “game day” banners and tableware.

 A DIY printable football banner is another party decor option that doesn’t cost anything to make.

 I almost always use the Game Day plastic table covers* for my buffet area.